SEO Research

 What not to do

-When comparing your site against a competitor before a redesign, avoid these traps.
+When comparing your site against a competitor, avoid these traps.

-- Do not copy their visual language without understanding why it works
+• Don't copy their visual language without understanding why it works for them.

-- Do not assume higher polish means higher conversion
+• Don't assume higher polish means higher conversion.

-- Do not redesign around opinions that were never tested against real alternatives
+• Don't redesign around opinions that were never tested against real alternatives.

 Competitor comparison is useful because it sharpens your understanding, not because it gives you permission to imitate.